Primary

 For complete chest development, combine machine pressing with free weight variations.
 Use machines for volume and isolation; use barbells and dumbbells for strength and stabilizer development.

-Want Machine Chest Press in your program?
+See where Machine Chest Press fits in your weekly plan

 Adjust the seat so handles are at chest level.